microsoft/MIDI/README.md

 the music creation tech community is a highly motivated and interested community, including those who are both musicians and developers who are working to move music technology forward.

-We recognize that standards like MIDI are living standards, with new transports and add-on capabilities added over time and that in the past, we haven't been quick to adopt those in released of Windows.
+We recognize that standards like MIDI are living standards, with new transports and add-on capabilities added over time and that in the past, we haven't been quick to adopt those in released of Windows, and we want to change that.

 We propose that the best way to maintain an API which keeps up with the evolving standards and offers early adopters in this community an opportunity to try them out, test, and contribute, is to open source everything that we can, and inviting both internal teams and the community to contribute to MIDI as implemented on Windows.
 We also love the idea of others learning from this source code to implement MIDI 2.0 on embedded devices and other operating systems as they need.

 In short, we believe this project is the best way to continue to develop MIDI on Windows, and to give back to the whole MIDI developer community, regardless of which operating system they prefer.

 ## Repo Structure